wordpress visitors

 How to make a cake: a step by step guide

-So here we are, then: a step by step, foolproof guide to the perfect light, spongey sponge cake, complete with tips, dos, don’ts and ABSOLUTELY DON’Ts thrown in for good measure.
+If you’ve ever uttered either of the above, don’t despair: here is how to make a cake - an easy, step by step, foolproof guide to the perfect light, spongey sponge cake, complete with tips, dos, don’ts and ABSOLUTELY DON’Ts thrown in for good measure.
 I’m not saying this is the ONLY way, but it’s a great way to start.
 And once you’ve got your baking confidence, there’ll be no stopping you.

 It goes without saying that the best ingredients will make the best cake.
 Baking is a feel-good endeavour.
 A sponge cake made with lovely ingredients, and lots of love, will be the best cake in the world.
 I know I’ve said it before, but don’t bake when you’re tired, fed up or in a hurry.
 It’ll go wrong – well, mine always does anyway.